-A healthy sleep cycle experiences all four stages of sleep.
-NREM stages account for 75-80% of sleep time, while 20-25% is spent on REM sleep (11).
+A good night’s sleep or a healthy sleep cycle experiences all four stages of sleep.
+NREM stages account for 75% to 80% of sleep time, while REM accounts for 20% to 25% of sleep time(7).

-An individual with insomnia will have trouble maintaining the sleep cycle.
+An individual with insomnia may have trouble sleeping and maintaining a regular sleep-wake cycle.
 Some may even have difficulty getting to the first two stages of sleep.

 REM-sleep behavior disorder (RBD), a parasomnia, is defined by undesired events during sleep.
 Parasomnias are disruptive sleep disorders.

-The study stated that although positive results have been observed among patients, the mechanism of therapeutic action remains a hypothesis.
+The study stated that although positive results have been observed among patients, the mechanism of therapeutic action remains unknown.
 More research is needed to confirm the efficacy and implications of CBD.

 CBD Oil vs. Anxiety-Related Sleep Disorders

 Post-traumatic stress disorder (PTSD) develops after a traumatic event.
 PTSD is frequently associated with night terrors and disturbed sleep(14).